 Some countries and regions have specific relationships and agreements with other countries so you may find where you’re from beneficial for you to keep long term travel going.
 For example those from Europe can travel freely through other EU countries with the freedom to live, travel and work for as long as they want.
 I’m from the Uk and pre-brexit this was the case for us.
 But now the the UK have left the EU, there will be different rules for us (at the time of writing the requirements are still unknown)

 However there are countries you will travel too and will require tourist visa’s or an Esta, or a visa on Arrival.
 There are countries which will have time limits on how long you can stay I.E 30 days, 60days, 90 days.
 Typically if you travel to a country on a tourist visa or any type you’re not legally allowed to work there.
 However there are other visas an programs for travelers which do allow you to work.
 The most common is a working holiday visa, this visa allows you to legally obtain any job not just backpacker jobs.
 (Known in other formats in some countries).

 Working Holiday Visa

 So how does it work?
 Well in a nutshell, with a working holiday visa, you’re allowed to be a country for a year in most cases (Sometimes you can apply for the 2nd year.)
 During your time in the country, you are allowed to work in full-time employment for a single company for up to 6 months.
-Technically you’re only supposed to supplement your travels but in reality, you’ll work as much as you can to keep long term travel going.
+Technically you’re only supposed to supplement your travels but in reality, you’ll work and earn as much as you can to keep long term travel going.

 There is no limit on what type of work you can do, so you can apply for and work in any backpacker jobs that suits your skills.
 So that could be office work, sales, restaurant or bar work, laboring, or if you have skills in a specific niche.
 Basically, any job you did back home you can apply for.